mzmll/CNSA-data_standard/Sample/sample.rst

 * Definition: the primary function for which a building or discrete part of a building is intended to be used
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'airport', 'agricultural', 'commercial', 'educational', 'government', 'health care', 'high rise', 'industrial', 'low rise', 'market', 'office', 'military', 'parking', 'residential', 'restaurant', 'school', 'sports complex', 'storage', 'religious', 'transport', 'wood framed', 'missing', 'not applicable', 'not collected']
+* Value syntax: ['', 'airport', 'agricultural', 'commercial', 'educational', 'government', 'health care', 'high rise', 'industrial', 'low rise', 'market', 'office', 'military', 'parking', 'residential', 'restaurant', 'school', 'sports complex', 'storage', 'religious', 'transport', 'wood framed', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **building setting** : ``building_setting``

 * Definition: a location (geography) where a building is set
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'urban', 'suburban', 'exurban', 'rural', 'missing', 'not applicable', 'not collected']
+* Value syntax: ['', 'urban', 'suburban', 'exurban', 'rural', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **filter type** : ``filter_type``

 * Definition: a device which removes solid particulates or airborne molecular contaminants
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'particulate air filter', 'chemical air filter', 'low-MERV pleated media', 'HEPA filter', 'electrostatic air treatment', 'gas-phase air treatment', 'ultraviolet air treatment', 'missing', 'not applicable', 'not collected']
+* Value syntax: ['', 'particulate air filter', 'chemical air filter', 'low-MERV pleated media', 'HEPA filter', 'electrostatic air treatment', 'gas-phase air treatment', 'ultraviolet air treatment', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **heating and cooling system type** : ``heat_cool_type``

 * Definition: methods of conditioning or heating a room or building
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'radiant system', 'heat pump', 'forced air system', 'steam forced heat', 'wood stove', 'missing', 'not applicable', 'not collected']
+* Value syntax: ['', 'radiant system', 'heat pump', 'forced air system', 'steam forced heat', 'wood stove', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **indoor space** : ``indoor_space``

 * Definition: a distinguishable space within a structure, the purpose for which discrete areas of a building is used
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'bedroom', 'office', 'bathroom', 'foyer', 'kitchen', 'locker room', 'hallway', 'elevator', 'missing', 'not applicable', 'not collected']
+* Value syntax: ['', 'bedroom', 'office', 'bathroom', 'foyer', 'kitchen', 'locker room', 'hallway', 'elevator', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **indoor surface** : ``indoor_surf``

 * Definition: type of indoor surface
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'counter top', 'window', 'wall', 'cabinet', 'ceiling', 'door', 'shelving', 'vent cover']
+* Value syntax: ['', 'counter top', 'window', 'wall', 'cabinet', 'ceiling', 'door', 'shelving', 'vent cover', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **light type** : ``light_type``

 * Definition: application of light to achieve some practical or aesthetic effect.
 Lighting includes the use of both artificial light sources such as lamps and light fixtures, as well as natural illumination by capturing daylight.
 Can also include absence of light
 * Field Format: text choice
 * Expected value: enumeration
-* Value syntax: ['', 'natural light', 'electric light', 'no light', 'missing', 'not applicable', 'not collected']
+* Value syntax: ['', 'natural light', 'electric light', 'no light', 'not applicable', 'not collected', 'not provided', 'restricted access', 'missing']

 **occupancy at sampling** : ``occup_samp``